Poésie Noire: Band members

 Initially based on seven members, Poésie Noire rapidly boiled down to just three hardcore members so as to be finally incarnated by Johan Casters aka "La Bête Noire" – "The Black/Dark Beast" – (writer, composer and main male singer of the band), Marianne Valvekens (co-writer, female vocalist up to the 1991 Marianne album – and then back on Sense of Purpose – and keyboard player) and Herman Gillis (co-writer and mainly the band's guitar player.)
 As Poésie Noire's fanbase grew along the years, Casters and Valvekens were soon to be given 'status nicknames' (probably in tradition of some typically "Goth-spirited" symbolical hierarchy.)
 Consequently, it did not take long for Casters to be considered the band's "Master" to the fans whereas Valvekens became their "Goddess".

 In 1991, Irish vocalist Evanna joined the band for the Marianne album because producer Ludo Camberlin did not feel that Valverken's voice was right for the album and Evanna's had more warmth and soul to it.

 Career summary

 Little is known about how the band actually started their career in music.
-Nevertheless, they are known to have won the 1985 Breekend Rock Festival (a long-lasting, reputed festival set in Bree, Belgium. that hosted large amounts of prestigious bands such as The Smiths in 1984 or even Slade in 2009) This domestic victory probably played a part in giving the band a flattering reputation because the following year, Poésie Noire started supporting Dead Can Dance and The Sisters of Mercy on tour, seizing this great opportunity of getting in touch with those huge post-punk, goth rock bands' audiences to display their own musical conception of darkness to them and have personal gigs set up in the meantime.
+They are known to have won the 1985 Breekend Rock Festival (a long-lasting, reputed festival set in Bree, Belgium, that hosted large amounts of well-known bands such as The Smiths in 1984 or even Slade in 2009).
+The following year, Poésie Noire started supporting Dead Can Dance and The Sisters of Mercy on tour, along with their own personal gigs.

-Along their years as Poésie Noire, the band demonstrated qualities as a prolific act with intensive releases : in just seven years, Casters, Valvekens and Gillis recorded nine albums and mini-albums, two official best of compilation, one remix compilation and 15 singles, which allowed them to appear on various EBM or new wave compilations and become genuine figures of the kind throughout their sphere of influence.
+Along their years as Poésie Noire, the band demonstrated qualities as an act with releases : in just seven years, Casters, Valvekens and Gillis recorded nine albums and mini-albums, two official best of compilation, one remix compilation and 15 singles, which allowed them to appear on various EBM or new wave compilations and become genuine figures of the kind throughout their sphere of influence.